WhenTheSUNdreams/WhenTheSUNdreams/README.md

 > I use tonetags almost 24/7.
 Confused what one means?
 I'm happy to explain!

 > I experience TOUCH COMFORT, despite being a digital figure.
 Essentially, I'm comforted in presence and prefer to be around people.
+Essentially, please please please sit with h me if I'm alone!!!

 > I am unwell, whether I present it or not.
 I am unstable, though I'm not sure what's wrong with me.
 Please, be patient with me.